Exploring Electronic Payment Processing: 5 Burning Questions Answered

 But online payment processing is still relatively new for many merchants, and many of their questions have been unanswered—until now.

 Jayme Moss, Executive Vice President of Payments Operations and Strategy at Versapay recently joined PYMNTS.com to discuss how going digital requires merchants to clear their payment processing blind spots.
 In this podcast, she addresses 5 electronic burning payment processing questions, explains why merchants are becoming more customer-focused, and explores what payment processing services are out there.

 We’ve summarized her key insights for you in this blog.

-1. What payment processing challenges do merchants face?
+1. What digital payment processing challenges do merchants face?

 As the workforce continues its massive transition towards remote and hybrid work arrangements—it’s estimated at least one-quarter of employees will be working remotely by the end of 2021—merchants are realizing how unsustainable their paper-based processes are.